Part two: the move to England

 Record Mirror headlines

-‘Record Mirror’ reports on the wavelength change.
+‘Record Mirror’ reports on the change to 217 metres.
 Click on the headline to see this article and another from ‘The Daily Telegraph’.

 Rolling Stone headlines